Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/writing-shaders-urp-reconstruct-world-position.md

    `UNITY_REVERSED_Z` is used to detect the platform difference and adjust the Z value range.
 More detailed explanation in step 6.

-   `UNITY_NEAR_CLIP_VALUE`is a platform independent near plane value for clip space.
+   `UNITY_NEAR_CLIP_VALUE` is a platform independent near plane value for clip space.

+   TODO: Also add the link from Erik.

 5. Reconstruct world position from the UV and Z coordinates.
     ```c++
     float3 worldPos = ComputeWorldSpacePosition(UV, depth, UNITY_MATRIX_I_VP);
     ```
     `ComputeWorldSpacePosition` is a utility function that computes the world position from UV and Z depth, defined in `Common.hlsl`.
-    `UNITY_MATRIX_I_VP` is a builtin inverse view projection matrix which transforms points from the clip space to the world space.
+    `UNITY_MATRIX_I_VP` is an inverse view projection matrix which transforms points from the clip space to the world space.

 6. Create the 3D checkboard effect.